 In the course of our audit, we traced the process of revenue recognition for merchandise from the order through to payment receipt on the basis of the documentation provided to us.
-We also evaluated compliance with the revenue recognition requirements under IFRS 15 and tested the effectiveness of the internal controls in place.
+We also tested the effectiveness of the internal controls in place.
 This approach includes in particular the operating effectiveness of IT-supported controls.
 In order to identify anomalies regarding revenue and the development of revenue, we developed a forecast of country-specific revenue from the sale of merchandise based on historical daily, weekly and monthly revenue and compared it with the revenue recognized in the current fiscal year.
 In addition, we examined the posting ledger for any revenue entries that were entered manually and analyzed the respective contra accounts.